aacoelho/aacoelho.github.io/about.md

 permalink: /about/
 tag: about
 fb_title: Ângela Coelho | Portfolio
-fb_description: Design + Programming
+fb_description: Programming + Design
 fb_img: profile.png
-bio: I’m Ângela Coelho, a digital designer and frontend developer with a special interest in web development, creative coding, and generative design.
+bio: I’m Ângela Coelho, a frontend developer and digital designer with a special interest in web development, creative coding, and generative design.
 I studied Design and Multimedia for five years at the University of Coimbra in Portugal and I’ve been working as a frontend developer for the past few years.
-During this time, the main focus of my explorations relied on the role of design in the technological world and how code can influence and shape the design process.
-I enjoy most creating beautiful visuals, interactions, and animations.
-My goal is to keep exploring my two main areas of interest — design and programming —, in order to find new points of connection between these fields as well as take advantage of each one of them so I can improve my skills and develop ways to solve design and code problems.
+During this time, the main focus of my explorations relied on the role of design in the technological world and how code can create meaningful and astonishing experiences.
+I enjoy most building immersive audio and visual experiences with appealing visuals, interactions, and animations.
+My goal is to keep exploring my two main areas of interest — programming and design —, to find new points of connection and take advantage of each one of them in the field of creative coding.
 img: profile.png
 experience:
   tag: experience